-Moorhead Public Housing Agency (MPHA) was awarded the ROSS grant from HUD March 2018.
+Moorhead Public Housing Agency (MPHA) was awarded a three-year renewal of its ROSS grant from HUD in April of 2021.
 ROSS stands for Resident Opportunity and Self Sufficiency.
-This federal grant allowed MPHA to add a staff position to assist residents with connecting to services and supports within the Fargo-Moorhead community.
+This federal grant funds assist residents with connecting to services and supports within the Fargo-Moorhead community.
 The majority of MPHA residents have a disability or are elderly and many are extremely low-income.
 Information on what services are out there and how to access them can be challenging to navigate.
 The ROSS Coordinator position assists residents to identify goals (of which homeownership may be one) and connect to services to increase health and other quality of life outcomes.

 River View Heights is a 14 Story High Rise with 104 units.
 In 2018 a community garden was created on land near the High Rise owned by MPHA.
 The River View Garden provides residents with access to nutritious food, opportunities to connect with others in the community, and an outdoor opportunity to garden which is proven beneficial to those struggling with mental illness.
-890 pounds of fresh produce was harvested from the garden in 2020.
-In addition to the garden, MPHA facilitates weekly food distribution from Great Plains Food Bank at both apartment locations.
+1213 pounds of fresh produce was harvested from the garden in 2022.
+MPHA also facilitates weekly food distribution from Great Plains Food Bank at both apartment locations.
+In October 2022, MPHA collaborated with Minnesota State University Moorhead to provide the Heart n Soul Community Café food truck.
+This mobile café is a nonprofit with a "pay as you can" model.
+The meal was prepared by a local chef and resident gardener featuring produce from the community garden.
+This also gave the senior tenants at Sharp View the opportunity to connect with local college students whose campus is located across the street from Sharp View.